glitznerf/glitznerf.github.io/exploration.md

 ### Beinn Narnain
-Beinn Narnain lies right before Beinn Ime, so the ascent is the same if coming from the Long Long direction.
-The peak is nice and the views were better than the previous time, but even with gloves the top was freezing with a layer of snow and ice-cold winds.
+Beinn Narnain lies right before Beinn Ime, so the ascent is the same when coming from the Loch Long direction.
+The peak is nice and the views were better than the previous time, but even with gloves, the top was freezing with a layer of snow and ice-cold winds.
 (March '21) Made a second ascent two years later but decided to enjoy the views from just above the tree line rather than going all the way up.
 (June '23)

 ### Beinn Ime
-Lying on the side of Long Long and just a short hike away from Loch Lomond, Beinn Ime is a tedius hike through the forest for the first half, which is rewarded with beautiful views once above the tree line during the second half.
+Laying on the side of Loch Long and just a short hike away from Loch Lomond, Beinn Ime is a slightly tedius hike through the forest for the first half, which is rewarded with beautiful views once above the tree line during the second half.
 Also goes past a river with minor waterfalls, and there is a choice between three peaks.
 Some crazy local hill runners passed me on their way down at 8am.
 If it would not have started snowing once approaching the top, and heavy rain all the way down, the 20kg backpack with camping gear and supplies might have actually been worth it.
 (September '20)

 ## Other